strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 #### Enabling brokers to run the migration

-The next step is about moving the brokers to migration mode.
+The next step is to move the brokers to migration mode.
-In order to do so, the brokers configuration needs to be updated by adding the connection to the KRaft controller quorum and enabling the migration with the `zookeeper.metadata.migration.enable=true` flag.
+In order to do so, the brokers' configuration needs to be updated by adding connection details for all nodes of the KRaft controller quorum and enabling the migration with the `zookeeper.metadata.migration.enable=true` flag.
 After the update, the brokers need to be rolled one by one to make such configuration changes effective.
 On restart, the brokers register to the KRaft controller quorum and the migration begins.
 The KRaft controller leader copies all metadata from ZooKeeper to the `__cluster_metadata` topic.

 ![KRaft migration running](/assets/images/posts/2024-03-20-kraft-migration-03-kraft-migration.png)

-While the migration is running, you can verify its status by looking at the log on the KRaft controller leader or by checking the `ZkMigrationState` metric.
+While the migration is running, you can verify its status by looking at the log on the KRaft controller leader or by checking the `kafka.controller:type=KafkaController,name=ZkMigrationState` metric.
-When the migration is completed, the brokers are anyway still running in ZooKeeper mode.
+When the migration is completed, that is the metric value is `MIGRATION`, the brokers are anyway still running in ZooKeeper mode.
 The KRaft controllers are in charge of handling any requests related to metadata changes within the cluster but they keep sending RPCs to the brokers for metadata updates.
 The metadata are still copied to ZooKeeper and the cluster is working in a so called "dual-write" mode.